-How to Submit Your Website to Bing for Indexing
+How to Submit Your Website to Bing (Step-by-Step Guide)

 So you’ve built an awesome website and now you want the world to see it.
 One way to boost your visibility is by submitting your site to Bing.
 Yes, Bing!
 It’s not just a sound a bell makes—it’s a search engine that can help people find your site.